skupperproject/skupper/cmd/bootstrap/README.md

 So after both `frontend` and `backend` containers are running, they won't be able to communicate.

 We will use two Skupper sites to resolve that.
-On the `west` site, Skupper will expose a `Listener` (CR), bound to port `8080` of the host machine.
+On the `west` namespace, Skupper will expose a `Listener` (CR), bound to port `8080` of the host machine.

-On the `east` site, we will have a `Connector` (CR) that targets localhost at port 9090, in the host machine.
+On the `east` namespace, we will have a `Connector` (CR) that targets localhost at port 9090, in the host machine.

 The ideal scenario would be to run each component on different machines,